jiinjeong/CSVolunteer/README.md

       * Building a font-family stack *(Optional)*
         * Start the stack with the specific font that you prefer.
         * Then, list a similar font, or a semi-specific group of fonts to which the preferred font belongs.
-        * Finally, list the broad group of fonts (font-family) to which the preferred font belongs.
+        * Finally, list the broad group of fonts, called the *font-family*, to which the preferred font belongs.
           * This allows the browser to apply whichever font from the font-family that it does support.
       * If you are interested in learning more about fonts and font-families, see [here](https://www.w3schools.com/cssref/css_websafe_fonts.asp) and [here](https://www.w3.org/Style/Examples/007/fonts.en.html).
   * Font-Weight